thunlp/LLaVA-UHD/README.md

 **LLaVA-UHD-v3: PROGRESSIVE VISUAL COMPRES-SION FOR EFFICIENT NAIVE-RESOLUTION ENCODING IN MLLMS**

 <p align="center">
-🤗 <a href="https://huggingface.co/Sishxo/LLaVA-UHD-v3"> HuggingFace Models</a>&nbsp&nbsp | &nbsp&nbsp📄 <a href="https://arxiv.org/abs/2403.11703">Arxiv</a>
+🤗 <a href="https://huggingface.co/Sishxo/LLaVA-UHD-v3"> HuggingFace Models</a>&nbsp&nbsp | &nbsp&nbsp📄 <a href="https://arxiv.org/abs/2511.21150">Arxiv</a>
 </p>
 </div>

 This repository hosts the code, data of **LLaVA-UHD-v3**, a multimodal large language model (MLLM) built upon our proposed Progressive Visual Compression (PVC) for efficient naive-resolution encoding.
 Our model not only achieves performance comparable to advanced MLLMs like Qwen2-VL across 15 diverse benchmarks but also delivers a 1.9x reduction in Time-to-First-Token (TTFT).
 Moreover, LLaVA-UHD v3 can be trained efficiently in academic settings, requiring approximately 300 hours on 32 A100 GPUs.
-For more details, please visit our 📃 [paper](https://arxiv.org/abs/2403.11703) here
+For more details, please visit our 📃 [paper](https://arxiv.org/abs/2511.21150) here

 ## News
--[2025/11/05] 🧠The Pilot experiment related code of LLaVA-UHD-v3 and benchmark mentioned in the paper are available on [huggingface](https://huggingface.co/datasets/ZzzHelloWorld/LLaVA-UHD-v3_Pilot_experiment).The checkpoints for global naive-resolution visual encoding GNE and slice-based encoding SBE have also been released.
+-[2025/11/27] 🧠The Pilot experiment related code of LLaVA-UHD-v3 and benchmark mentioned in the paper are available on [huggingface](https://huggingface.co/datasets/ZzzHelloWorld/LLaVA-UHD-v3_Pilot_experiment).The checkpoints for global naive-resolution visual encoding GNE and slice-based encoding SBE have also been released.

--[2025/11/05] 🔥**LLaVA-UHD v3** achieves a superior trade-off between efficiency and performance across 15 diverse benchmarks.
+-[2025/11/27] 🔥**LLaVA-UHD v3** achieves a superior trade-off between efficiency and performance across 15 diverse benchmarks.
 Our novel vision encoder, ViT-UHD with Progressive Visual Compression (PVC), enables efficient naive-resolution encoding, significantly reducing latency while maintaining competitive performance.
 Model checkpoints are available in [huggingface](https://huggingface.co/Sishxo/LLaVA-UHD-v3).

+-[2025/11/08] 📢🔥 LLaVA-UHD v2 is accepted by AAAI-26.

 -[2025/04/01] 🔥We released new checkpoints of LLaVA-UHD v2 based on [Qwen2.0-7B-instruct](https://huggingface.co/YipengZhang/LLaVA-UHD-v2-Qwen2.0-7B) and [Vicuna-13B](https://huggingface.co/YipengZhang/LLaVA-UHD-v2-Vicuna-13B).